-Article on The Multicultural Family Institute’s History for Encyclopedia of Couple and Family Therapy
+Article on The MFI’s History for Encyclopedia of Couple & Family Therapy

 The Institute’s Evolution

 The Multicultural Family Institute (MFI or the Institute) developed from a family systems training program that began in 1972 at the Community Mental Health Center of Rutgers Medical School (CMHC) in Piscataway New Jersey, spearheaded by Monica McGoldrick.
 In 1991, due to changes in the landscape of mental health, the program moved to Metuchen and was incorporated as a private non-profit educational institution, called the Family Institute of New Jersey.
 In 2000, The Institute changed its name to The Multicultural Family Institute to better reflect its mission and moved to its present location in Highland Park, New Jersey.
 The founders, all of whom had worked together at Rutgers Mental Health Center, were Monica McGoldrick, Nydia Garcia Preto, Meyer Rothberg, Paulette Moore Hines, and CharlesEtta Sutton.

 In the earliest years of the Family Therapy Training Program at the CMHC we were inspired by many of the 1st generation family therapists, in particular Virginia Satir, most of all through her first book, Conjoint Family Therapy, which was our first “bible.”
 Jay Haley was also a major influence, especially his book Strategies of Psychotherapy.
 We had missed the era of Don Jackson, but the Palo Alto group was a great influence also.
 Change, the book of their second incarnation was a prime text for us all.